aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/formulas/ways-to-calculate-formulas/_index.md

 **Sample Code**

-{{< gist "aspose-cells" "9f351edfebf7c0f682eedd4dec8eb98c" "Examples-CellsCPP-Formulas-WaysToCalculateFormulas-AddingFormulasAndCalculatingResults.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Formulas-WaysToCalculateFormulas-AddingFormulasAndCalculatingResults.cpp" >}}
 ## **Direct Calculation of Formula**
 Sometimes, you need to calculate formula results directly without adding them into a worksheet.
 The values of the cells used in the formula already exist in a worksheet and all you need is to find the result of those values based on some Microsoft Excel formula without adding the formula in a worksheet.